The Office of Physician Services at University Hospitals

 University Hospitals in Cleveland, Ohio, is making the difference through clinical and technological innovation.
 The physicians and health care professionals of UH have dedicated themselves to advancing medical discoveries since the founding of this esteemed Cleveland institution in 1866.

 UH Cleveland Medical Center physician-scientists, who also serve on the faculty at Case Western Reserve University School of Medicine, are at the forefront of medical research, education and discovery.
 The School of Medicine is among the nation’s leading recipients of National Institutes of Health awards.
-Approximately $400 million in external awards help fund Case Western Reserve’s research enterprise each year and its School of Medicine received $208 million for the year ending in June 2013 that benefits research conducted by joint faculty at UH Cleveland Medical Center and Case Western Reserve.
+Approximately $206 million in total sponsored research funding to Case Western Reserve University School of Medicine, including NIH grants, awarded at the UH Cleveland Medical Center campus only, and an additional $59 million industry-sponsored research to University Hospitals.

 UH Cleveland Medical Center’s 35-acre urban campus includes UH Rainbow Babies & Children’s Hospital, ranked among the top children’s hospitals in the country by U.S. News & World Report; UH MacDonald Women’s Hospital, Ohio’s only hospital for women; and UH Seidman Cancer Center, part of the National Cancer Institute-designated Case Comprehensive Cancer Center.